tctree333/SciOlyID-Web-New/src/routes/about.md

 ## Attribution

-- Bird illustrations created by pch.vector from freekpik.com
+- Bird illustrations created by pch.vector from freepik.com
+- Crystal/Rock illustrations created by macrovector from freepik.com
 - Hero illustration by Icons 8 from Ouch!
+- Icons from Heroicons